Peter II of Cyprus: Family

 He was married by proxy in Milan on 2 April 1376, and in person at Santa Sophia, Nicosia, either in July or August 1378.
 His wife was Valenza or Valentina Visconti (Milan, 1360/1362 - in Italy, ca. 1393 before September, 1393), a daughter of Bernabò Visconti, co-lord of Milan, and his wife, Beatrice della Scala.
 Peter II had one daughter by Valentina in 1379 or 1380, but the child died as an infant in Nicosia sometime not long before 3 October 1382, and was buried at St. Dominic's, Nicosia.

-Before Peter's marriage had been arranged, it had been suggested that he marry a daughter of the Byzantine Emperor, John V Palaiologos.
+Before Peter's marriage had been arranged, it had been suggested that he marry Irene, a daughter of the Byzantine Emperor, John V Palaiologos.
 The suggestion was rejected for political and perhaps religious reasons; Roman Catholics did not approve of the idea of Peter marrying a Greek princess.
 The explanation given to the Palaiologos messengers was that the king was too busy with the dangers that threatened Cyprus because of the Genoese invasion of the island to consider remarriage at the time.

 Peter II, who had no surviving children, was succeeded not by his surviving sister Marie, called Mariette, nor by their oldest uncle, John of Lusignan, who had been murdered in 1375, but by his younger uncle, who became James I of Cyprus.